Legarda Ancestral House: Features

 Located just across the living room is the dining room decorated with a collection of China custom-made blue Meissen plates hanging on the wall.

-Current Use
+La Cocina de Tita Moning

-It was in 2001 that the Legarda Ancestral House was turned into a restaurant called "La Cocina de Tita Moning" named after Doña Ramona Hernandez.
-The restaurant features her specialty dishes along with Chef Suzette Montinola, the granddaughter of Dr. Alejandro Roces Legarda and Doña Ramona, who is also the one who manages the establishment.
+In 2001 the ancestral house was turned into a restaurant called "La Cocina de Tita Moning", named after Doña Ramona Hernandez.
+The restaurant featured her specialty dishes along with those by Chef Suzette Montinola, the granddaughter of Dr. Alejandro Roces Legarda and Doña Ramona, who also managed the establishment.

-The dishes are of Spanish influence but there are also Filipino classics with their modern twist.
-Clients are not only being offered an experience to dine in the style of the late 19th century but also get to have a tour of the house first.
+The restaurant's dishes were of Spanish influence, but there were also Filipino classics with their modern twist.
+Clients were not only offered an experience to dine in the style of the late 19th century but also got to have a tour of the house before their meal.

-The restaurant do not accept walk-in guests and only entertain those with reservations which are made 24 hours before.
+The restaurant did not accept walk-in guests and only entertained those with reservations made 24 hours before.

+La Cocina de Tita Moning permanently closed in 2016.